 If you wish to record a screencast of the moving pen / step by step solution variety and save your work, Screencast-o-matic is an excellent option.
 It is very easy to use to capture the screen and your recording can then be uploaded to YouTube if you wish.

-Note, my previous favourite in this category was screenr, but this has been retired and trying Screencast-o-matic again I see it offers everything I want in this category.
-I found it very easy to use indeed and think this latest version is excellent – I was able to write very smoothly whilst recording.
+Screencast-o-matic offers everything I want in this category.
+It is very easy to use indeed – I can write very smoothly whilst recording.

 Further resources offering various solutions for writing Mathematics online: